Sands Hall

-Sands Hall (April 17, 1952) is an American writer, theatre director, actor, and musician.
+Sands Hall (born April 17, 1952) is an American writer, theatre director, actor, and musician.

 Biography

 The daughter of novelist Oakley Hall, she was born in La Jolla, California, and graduated magna cum laude with a Bachelor of Arts in Drama from the University of California, Irvine.
 She earned two Master of Fine Arts degrees from the University of Iowa, one in Theatre Arts and the second in Fiction from the Iowa Writers' Workshop.
-She also studied at the American Conservatory Theater Advanced Training Program.
+She also studied at the American Conservatory Theater's Advanced Training Program.

-Hall's writing work includes the play Fair Use, which explores the long debated plagiarism in Wallace Stegner's Angle of Repose, and the novel Catching Heaven, a Random House Reader's Circle selection and a 2001 Willa Award Finalist for Best Contemporary Fiction.
-She has taught writing for the University of California at Davis Extension Programs, and the Iowa Summer Writing Festival.
-She is currently Visiting Assistant Professor of Creative Writing at Franklin & Marshall College in Lancaster, Pennsylvania, and on the staff of the Community of Writers at Squaw Valley, California.
+Hall's writing work includes the play Fair Use, which explores the plagiarism in Wallace Stegner's Angle of Repose, and the novel Catching Heaven, a Random House Reader's Circle selection and a 2001 Willa Award Finalist for Best Contemporary Fiction.

+Hall previously taught at the University of California, Davis Extension.
+She has taught for nearly three decades at the Iowa Summer Writing Festival, with the exception of 2024, and is co-director of the Memoir/Nonfiction Programs at the Community of Writers.